 An early introduction to brushing teeth will be beneficial.
 Start with just using your finger and as the puppy grows older upgrade o doggy toothbrush.

 .One thing to remember is that it is essential to use special doggy toothpaste.
-This not only tastes nice but also fluoride-free, which is toxic for dogs
+This tastes not only nice but also fluoride-free, which is toxic to dogs.

 Puppies use their mouth to explore.
-As a puppy explores and also starts the teething process it is likely that any furniture legs will be chewed.
+As a puppy explores and also starts the teething process, any furniture legs will likely be chewed.

 There are two ways to help eliminate this: